olegmaksymych/10mini-projects/README.md

 ## 5. CLI Password Manager
 A secure command-line credential store.
 Prompts for a master password, encrypts entries with AES, and saves them to a local file—no plaintext exposure.

-## 6. GUI Password Manager
+## 6. Workout Tracking Using Google Sheets
-A Tkinter front-end for the CLI manager.
-Provides login, vault view, password generation, and clipboard copy features, all backed by AES-encrypted storage.
+A Python CLI tool that lets users log workouts in natural language and automatically tracks calories burned and workout details in a Google Sheet.

 ## 7. Email Sender & Date Manager
 A script that combines Python’s `smtplib` and `datetime` modules to send templated emails with dynamic date handling and command-line scheduling options.